Stegosauria: Postcranial skeleton

 The long hindlimbs elevated the tail base, such that the tail pointed out behind the animal almost horizontally from that high position.
-While walking, the tail would not have sloped downwards as this would have impeded the function of the tail base retractor muscles, to pull the thighbones backwards.
+While walking, the tail would not have sloped downwards, as this would have impeded the function of the tail base retractor muscles, to pull the thighbones backwards.
 However, it has been suggested by Robert Thomas Bakker that stegosaurians could rear on their hind legs to reach higher layers of plants, the tail then being used as a "third leg".
-The mobility of the tail was increased by a reduction or absence of ossified tendons, that with many Ornithischia stiffen the hip region.
+The mobility of the tail was increased by a reduction or absence of ossified tendons, which, in many ornithischians, stiffen the hip region.
 Huayangosaurus still possessed them.
 In species that had short forelimbs, the relatively short torso towards the front curved strongly downwards.
 The dorsal vertebrae typically were very high, with very tall neural arches and transverse processes pointing obliquely upwards to almost the level of the neural spine top.
 Stegosaurian back vertebrae can easily be identified by this unique configuration.
 The tall neural arches often house deep neural canals; enlarged canals in the sacral vertebrae have given rise to the incorrect notion of a "second brain".
-Despite the downwards curvature of the rump, the neck base was not very low and the head was held a considerable distance off the ground.
+Despite the downwards curvature of the rump, the neck base was not very low, and the head was held a considerable distance off the ground.
 The neck was flexible and moderately long.
 Huayangosaurus still had the probably original number of nine cervical vertebrae; Miragaia has an elongated neck with seventeen.

 The stegosaurian shoulder girdle was very robust.
 In Huayangosaurus, the acromion, a process on the lower front edge of the shoulderblade, was moderately developed; the coracoid was about as wide as the lower end of the scapula, with which it formed the shoulder joint.
 Later forms tend to have a strongly expanded acromion, while the coracoid, largely attached to the acromion, no longer extends to the rear lower corner of the scapula.

 The stegosaurian pelvis was originally moderately large, as shown by Huayangosaurus.
 Later species, however, convergent to the Ankylosauria developed very broad pelves, in which the iliac bones formed wide horizontal plates with flaring front blades to allow for an enormous belly-gut.
 The ilia were attached to the sacral vertebrae via a sacral yoke formed by fused sacral ribs.
 Huayangosaurus still had rather long and obliquely oriented ischia and pubic bones.
 In more derived species, these became more horizontal and shorter to the rear, while the front prepubic process lengthened.